kubernetes/website/content/en/docs/concepts/storage/volumes.md

   of a volume.
 This map must correspond to the map returned in the `volume.attributes` field of the `CreateVolumeResponse` by the CSI driver as defined in the [CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md#createvolume).
-  The map is passed to the CSI driver via the `volume_attributes` field in the `ControllerPublishVolumeRequest`, `NodeStageVolumeRequest`, and `NodePublishVolumeRequest`.
+  The map is passed to the CSI driver via the `volume_context` field in the `ControllerPublishVolumeRequest`, `NodeStageVolumeRequest`, and `NodePublishVolumeRequest`.
 - `controllerPublishSecretRef`: A reference to the secret object containing